Vasily the Barefoot: After the February Revolution of 1917

 In March 1917, the newspaper Petrogradsky Listok informed its readers that on March 16, the staff of Vasya the Barefoot, which the newspaper called as a full, was handed over to the Extraordinary Investigative Commission "under the State Duma".
 It was reported that the iron staff weighed about a pood.
 There was an inscription engraved on it.
 The Investigative Commission decided to take the staff away so that Vasya the Barefoot "could not use it for the purposes of agitation among the dark masses".
 The little note in the newspaper made a great impression on the comrade chairman of the St. Petersburg Religious-Philosophical Society, Sergei Kablukov, who carefully cut out the note and pasted it into his diary.

 Vasily Tkachenko was last seen in Petrograd in 1918.
 It is known that he was arrested for some time for wearing a badge of the Union of the Russian People on his chest, which he did not remove even after the victory of the Revolution.
-Another version of his arrest was told by the writer and memoirist Alexei Demidov in his memoirs about Maxim Gorky:
+Another version of his arrest was recounted by the writer and memoirist Alexei Demidov in his memoirs about Maxim Gorky:

 Gorky was sitting next to me, so I asked him: